 Lake Como was less than 10 miles away, but I don’t think my mother realized this.
 This was the road we were on if you’re interested in what it was like to drive there.
-I would suggest having a smaller car, as there are some places where it’s a tight fit when cars are driving past on the other side (through villages).
+I would suggest having a smaller car, as there are some places where it’s a tight fit.
+However, any car is fine as large buses even go through these villages.

-We drove a bit further south to a town called Tremezzo and parked so that we could walk around.
-The Italian lakes region is simply a little bit of paradise.
+We drove a bit further south to a town called Tremezzo and parked so that we could walk along the lakefront.
+Driving from Switzerland to the Italian lakes region is simply a little bit of paradise.

 After our walking tour of Tremezzo, we drove back to Griante to catch a ferry across the lake!

 We were heading to BELLAGIO–the original Bellagio!
-Sadly, the one in Las Vegas seems to have taken over the first page of Google, and many Americans first think of the casino when I’ve spoken to them about this tiny Italian comune, known as the “Pearl of the Lake”.
+Sadly, the one in Las Vegas seems to have taken over the first page of Google!
+Many Americans only know of the casino when I’ve spoken to them about this tiny Italian comune, known as the “Pearl of the Lake”.